 Email works so well because your customers choose to opt-in to hear more from you instead of getting targeted by paid promotions.
 Plus, you have full control of your email list, whereas you don’t own social media platforms.
 Remember when Instagram and Facebook went down for nearly an entire day?

 Now, if you’re wondering about the best email list building strategies, popups work incredibly well for online stores.
-To make sure they don’t appear in an annoying way, you can trigger them when a customer spends a certain amount of time on your page or when they scroll to a certain point.
+To make sure they aren’t too intrusive, you can trigger them when a customer spends a certain amount of time on your page or when they scroll down the page to a certain point.

 Because the last thing you want is to repel the customers who are browsing all the cool things in your shop!

 For example, check out this slide-in form displayed after a visitor scrolls down over 50% of the page:

-Or this form that only takes up the top section of the page:
+Or this floating bar that only takes up the top section of the page:

-You can quickly recreate the slide-in and the floating bar from the examples above using Getsitecontrol email subscription popup builder.
+You can quickly recreate the slide-in and the floating bar from the examples above using Getsitecontrol, an email subscription popup builder.